thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

    $ ./gitcompile
    $ sudo make install

-Replace the default Ubuntu alsa-lib with the one we just built.
+Update an environment variable to refer to the alsa-lib with the one we just built.

 .. code-block:: bash

-   $ sudo cp /usr/lib/libasound.*    /usr/lib/x86_64-linux-gnu/
+   $ export LD_LIBRARY_PATH=~/work/sof/alsa-lib/src/.libs:$LD_LIBRARY_PATH

 Clone, build, and install alsa-utils.